North Kitsap Herald: History

 Perrault told the Bremerton Sun he was worried Woodward's announcement might scare off his buyer and put off his planned retirement.
 But the sale went through and David Averil, who worked as managing editor of the Albany Democrat-Herald for the past two years, became the Heralds new owner on Oct.
 1, 1959.
 Woodward sold Averil his two papers in November 1962.
 The News was then absorbed into the Herald.
 Woodward was kept on as the Review's editor.
 At the time, the circulation was 1,200 for the News, 2,400 for the Herald and 2,200 for the Review.
 News editor Schick, an award-winning photographer, then joined the staff of the Sun.
 Averill and his wife Vera successfully operated the Review and Herald while raising their four children.
 In 1988, the couple sold both papers to Black Press.
 The papers were then managed by Sound Publishing Inc. a subsidiary of Black Press.
 The paper's name was changed to the North Kitsap Herald in 1995.

 In March 2020, during the onset of the COVID-19 pandemic, the North Kitsap Herald issued a statement that it would halt Friday print editions of the publication for an unknown amount of time, and directed audiences to read the digital newspaper Kitsap Daily News, which is owned by Kitsap News Group, a division of Sound Publishing.
 In 2024, Black Press was acquired by Carpenter Media Group.

+Awards

+The Herald was named a 2012 Newspaper of the Year by the Local Media Association and its editor was named Feature Writer of the Year in 2016 by the Washington Newspaper Publishers Association.
+The Herald periodically won awards for general excellence and community service in industry contests.